Azure/bicep-types-az/generated/oracle/oracle.database/2024-10-01-preview/types.md

 * **isReplicateAutomaticBackups**: bool: If true, 7 days worth of backups are replicated across regions for Cross-Region ADB or Backup-Based DR between Primary and Standby.
 If false, the backups taken on the Primary are not replicated to the Standby database.
 * **remoteDisasterRecoveryType**: 'Adg' | 'BackupBased' | string (Required): Indicates the cross-region disaster recovery (DR) type of the standby Autonomous Database Serverless instance.
 Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
 Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
 * **source**: 'CrossRegionDisasterRecovery' (Required, WriteOnly): The source of the database.
-* **sourceId**: string (Required): The Azure resource ID of the source Autonomous Database that will be used to create a new peer database for the DR association.
+* **sourceId**: string (Required): The Azure ID of the source Autonomous Database that will be used to create a new peer database for the DR association.
 * **sourceLocation**: string (WriteOnly): The name of the region where source Autonomous Database exists.
 * **sourceOcid**: string {minLength: 1, maxLength: 255} (WriteOnly): The source database ocid